shulgaalexey/geocoder/README.md

 “your-security-key” is “app_id/app_code”
 ```

+Note: Be sure your deveice or emulator has a valid internet connection.

 ## 1. Create empty Tizen Native Application
 In the IDE create an empty Application and run it on emulator or device.